edinburgh-napier/set09121/labs/lab2/pong_3.md

 Which is just simple physics.

 I've introduced another piece of logic, the 'server' boolean.
 This decided which direction the ball starts moving at the start of the game.
 The weird piece of code that you added to the load function is an 'inline IF statement'.
 It's just the same as a IF block, but in one line.
-If the statement before the ? is true, then ballVelocity.x is set to -100, if server is false, ballVelocity.x = 60.0f.
+If the statement before the ? is true, then ballVelocity.x is set to 100.0f, if server is false, ballVelocity.x = -100.0f.
+Note that ballVelocity.y is always the same at 60.0f!

 ## Ball collision